sahil1sk/First-Nodejs-app/README.txt

 npm install jsonwebtoken@8.3.0 --save    // installing JWT npm install passport-jwt@4.0.0 --save    // install for using JWT with passport which provides many built in things

+// ==> Installing Multer which will help to uploading files npm install multer@1.2.1 --save